In June 2016, Aberystwyth University Council endorsed plans to reopen Pantycelyn as a first-rate hall of residence for Welsh-speaking students.

 Here’s the full wording of the decision of the University Council on 29 June 2016 to endorse the recommendations of the Pantycelyn Project Board:

 “Council endorses option B of the proposed design brief which would enable the re-opening of Pantycelyn to provide fit-for-the-future Welsh medium accommodation and social spaces, and intends to proceed with this project to reopen Pantycelyn by September 2019.

 In the University’s current financial position, given uncertainties post-referendum and HEFCW’s rules, the Council underlines that the necessary funding must be secured to permit the Council to give a definitive commitment.

 Council invites the Executive to present a report to the October meeting of FSC setting out options for the financing of the project.
 These options should include consideration of a specific fundraising campaign for Pantycelyn.

 Council invites the Project Board to continue its work and offer advice to the Technical Design for the refurbishment of Pantycelyn, including further defining the detailed requirements for the social, catering, and learning space provision on the ground floor.

 Council confirms that Penbryn will continue to provide Welsh-medium accommodation pending Pantycelyn’s reopening, with the section dedicated as Welsh-medium accommodation branded separately so that the link with Pantycelyn is maintained.”

-To find out more about the background and other significant developments in the Pantycelyn project between 2015-2016, take a look at our series of news stories.
+To find out more about the background and other significant developments in the Pantycelyn project since 2015, take a look at our series of news stories.